Modern Slavery Act

 GBM operates the following policies that describe its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations:

-GBM encourages all its workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains of GBM.
-This includes any circumstances that may give rise to an enhanced risk of slavery or human tra cking.
+Whistleblowing Policy - GBM encourages all its workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains of GBM.
+This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
 GBM’s whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.

-The GBM’s code makes clear to employees the actions and behaviour expected of them when representing the GBM.
+Employee Code of Conduct - GBM’s code makes clear to employees the actions and behaviour expected of them when representing GBM.
 GBM strives to maintain the highest standards of employee conduct and ethical behaviour when operating abroad and managing its supply chain.

 Supplier Code of Conduct - In 2018, GBM started to introduce a Supplier code of conduct - further works will continue through 2020.
 The code of conduct outlines GBM’s commitment to ensuring that its suppliers adhere to the highest standards of ethics.
 Suppliers are required to certify and/or demonstrate that they provide safe working conditions where necessary, treat workers with dignity and respect, and act ethically and within the law in their use of labour.
 Under this commitment, GBM may work with suppliers as necessary to ensure that they meet the standards of the code and improve their worker’s working conditions.
 Serious violations of the Supplier Code of Conduct, however may lead to sanctions against the supplier, and ultimately, termination of the business relationship.
 We will continue to evaluate new supply chain partners through the year.

-In 2018, GBM will be introducing a more robust Recruitment policy, which will include:
+In 2018, GBM started working toward a more robust Recruitment policy, to include: